terra-money/docs/docs/Concepts/glossary.md

 ## Rewards

-Revenue generated from fees given to validators and delegators.
+Revenue generated from fees given to validators and disbursed to delegators.

 ## SDR